Licence to Drive a Bus With a Seating Capacity of More Than 24 Passengers (Class 2)

 You must report to the road tests with a vehicle that:

-• is a Class 2 vehicle fitted with the equipment that corresponds to the endorsements you would like to obtain:
+- is a Class 2 vehicle fitted with the equipment that corresponds to any endorsements you would like to obtain:

-During the test, you will not be allowed to:
+During the tests, you will not be allowed to:

-If the vehicle fails to meet our requirements
+If the vehicle fails to meet the requirements

 You will not be allowed to take the tests.

-Step 1 – Go to the service outlet with which you scheduled your appointment for the test, and bring:
+Step 1 – Go to the service outlet where you scheduled your appointment for the tests, and bring your driver’s licence

-• the addition of a class to your driver’s licence: $17.10, including the photo
+- the addition of a class to your driver’s licence: $18.50 (including the photo fee)

 Payment options